 - Introductory talk by Robert Morris-Nunn AM

 - Welcome Dinner at the Old Wharf Restaurant

 Meeting Point: Foyer of the Lenna of Hobart at 12.45pm

 All participants are kindly requested to make their own way to our heritage hotel, a 19th-century sandstone mansion, which is in the historic area of Battery Point and a short stroll from Salamanca Place’s Georgian warehouses that now house galleries and boutiques.

 If arriving in the morning, there will be some time at leisure to explore Hobart’s colourful Saturday Salamanca Market.
 Located on the Hobart waterfront, the market is an eclectic mix of more than 300 stallholders.
 You can buy some locally produced fare for lunch, or dine in a nearby café, and it’s a great place to meet the artisans, watch buskers and soak up the atmosphere while you browse stalls with jewellery, handcrafted timber items, vintage collectables, pottery, plants and flowers.

-Our program will officially commence this afternoon at 2.30pm.
-We commence with a guided tour of the Royal Botanic Gardens, including the Tasmanian Community Food Garden which was completed in 2013 on the site of the original ‘Pete’s Patch’ developed by gardening guru Peter Cundall.
+Our program will officially commence this afternoon with a visit to the Royal Botanic Gardens, including the Tasmanian Community Food Garden which was completed in 2013 on the site of the original ‘Pete’s Patch’ developed by gardening guru Peter Cundall.
 This working organic production and display garden, with a multitude of veggie production practices has a working example of the original six-bed crop rotation system made famous in the original patch.
 The site today is used extensively for filming on ABC television’s Gardening Australia program.

-Day 2: Sunday 30 January, Hobart – Neika – Glazier’s Bay – Hobart
+Day 2: Sunday 26 January, Hobart – Neika – Ranelagh – Huon Valley – Hobart

 - High Peak, Neika (by special appointment)